wp-plugins/easy-popup-show/readme.txt

 * Add <strong>Image</strong> To Your Pop Up
 * Pop Up In and Exit <strong>Animations</strong>
 * <strong>Background Overlay Color</strong> Customization

+<strong>MORE FEATURES FOR FREE</strong>

+If you want more `Email Service` integration and many others additional features for FREE, then you can grab it <strong>[HERE](http://eepurl.com/7juwH "Easy PopUp Show")</strong>.
+These are the features you can get for free from the page above:

+* Fully Responsive.
+* Fully Customizable PopUp Appearance.
+* <strong>Display PopUp By Page/ Post Title, Taxonomy, Category, Tags, Author, Post Format and Post Type.</strong>
+* Font Customization (size, color, font-family, etc.).
+* Mailchimp, Aweber, Constant Contact, Getresponse, Wysija, Campaign Monitor, Direct Mail, Infusionsoft, Mad Mimi and Sendy.
+* Add Image To Your Pop Up.
+* <strong>37 Animations</strong> for your Pop Up (In and Exit).
+* Background Overlay Color Customization.
+* Add Shadows To The Wrapper and Text.
+* Set Your Pop Up Position.
+* Set The Width and High of Your PopUp.
+* Change The Border.
+* <strong>More BUTTON Customization</strong>, including size, font, shadow, color, border, etc..
+* Change the shadow, color, font and size of your PopUp's input fields.
+* And More...!
+And It's FREE.

 <strong>Please read the FAQ before you asking any question!</strong>